Reporting

 When we talk about EcoVadis, we mean a platform that evaluates companies’ ESG performance through standardized questionnaires and a scoring system.

-Its goal is to offer a sustainability scorecard that summarizes the information into indicators easy to share with clients, investors or partners.
+Its goal is to offer a sustainability scorecard that summarizes the information into indicators easy to share with clients, investors or partners, often serving as a complement to custom reporting and structured ESG disclosures.

 The subscription is not limited to receiving a grade.
 It includes different services such as the scorecard, collaborative tools and improvement plans, which allow companies to compare results, benchmark against peers and detect areas for progress.